EleutherAI/tqdm-multiprocess/README.md

 # tqdm-multiprocess
 Using queues, tqdm-multiprocess supports multiple worker processes, each with multiple tqdm progress bars, displaying them cleanly through the main process.
+The worker processes also have access to a single global tqdm for aggregate progress monitoring.

-It also redirects logging from the subprocesses to the root logger in the main process.
+Logging is also redirected from the subprocesses to the root logger in the main process.

-Currently doesn't support tqdm(iterator), you will need to intialize tqdm with a total and update manually.
+Currently doesn't support tqdm(iterator), you will need to intialize your worker tqdms with a total and update manually.

 Due to the performance limits of the default Python multiprocess queue you need to update your global and worker process tqdms infrequently to avoid flooding the main process.
-I will attempt to implement a lock free ringbuffer at some point to address this.
+I will attempt to implement a lock free ringbuffer at some point to see if things can be improved.

 ## Installation